How to deploy a token on Polygon in 3 steps (with no-code alternative)

 Tax

-If you select this option you can add a fee per transaction of your token in percentage.
-If you set 5 it will be 5% of all transactions with your token.
-This generates a deflationary token.
+If you select this option, you can set a transaction fee for your token a percentage.
+If you set it to 5, it will be 5% of all transactions involving your token.
+This creates a token .

 Also, you can indicate a receiver wallet that is not necessarily the wallet with which you created the token.
 That is to say, you can address the fees directly to a wallet of fees.